Enumerating Regular Languages with Bounded Delay: Bounded-delay enumeration

 \begin{itemize} \item First, we explore the $A$-word DAG using a DFS (e.g., with a stack implemented as a linked list, and without taking into account the orientation of the edges) starting from the node~$w_i$ from the~$i$-th strata, only visiting nodes corresponding to words of length $\geq (i-3)\ell$ and $\leq (i+2)\ell$ (which can be detected with the modulo annotations).
 During this exploration, whenever we see a successful node that is in the~$i$-th strata, we store it in a linked list (also marking it in the word DAG).
 This is in linear time in the number of nodes created in this length interval, hence, by Lemma~\ref{lem:density}, in linear time in $N_i$.
 By~$(\star)$, and because each stratum is~$d$-connected, we know that we will see every node that corresponds to a word of the~$i$-th stratum.
 So the linked list stores all nodes of the~$i$-th stratum.
 These form the vertices of $\Gamma_{i}$.

 \item For each node $n$ in the list corresponding to a word~$w$, we do an exploration of all the (not necessarily simple) undirected paths of length~$\leq d$ that start from~$n$ in the word DAG, where we remember the edit script corresponding to the current path (i.e., each time we traverse an edge in the forward direction we append its operation to the script; each time we traverse an edge $\pushL$ or $\pushR$ in the reverse direction we append $\popL$ and $\popR$ respectively to the script).
 We consider all marked nodes seen in this exploration, and add edges from the vertex for~$w$ in $\Gamma_{i}$ to these other nodes with the label of these edges being the edit script of the corresponding path.
 By~$(\star)$, this indeed builds all the edges of~$\Gamma_i$.
-This process takes total time proportional in $N_{i}$, because $d$ is a constant and the word DAG has constant degree. \item Last, we pick our starting and ending vertices for the current stratum~$i$.
+This process takes total time proportional in $N_{i}$, because $d$ only depends on the language and the degree of the word DAG also only depends on the language. \item Last, we pick our starting and ending vertices for the current stratum~$i$.
 Knowing the ending point $v_{e_{i-1}}$ of the $(i-1)$-th stratum, we know that there was some word of the current stratum at distance $\leq d$ of~$v_{e_{i-1}}$, so we explore from $v_{e_{i-1}}$ in the word DAG and find a witnessing node, which we pick as starting node $v_{s_{i}}$.
 For the ending node of the $i$-th stratum, we consider all nodes of $\stratum_\ell(L,i)$ again and explore all possible edit scripts for them to check if there is a node of the next stratum at distance $\leq d$; we know that this must succeed by Claim~\ref{clm:shorten}.
 We pick any one of them as $v_{e_{i}}$ \item Last, we unmark all the nodes that we had previously marked in the word DAG, again in linear time in the size of the current stratum. \end{itemize}

 This indeed computes in linear time the stratum graph~$\Gamma_i$.
-The amortized linear time bound for this whole algorithm can then be shown using the same reasoning as in the proof of the amortized linear time bound for Theorem~\ref{thm:worddag2}. \end{proof}
+The amortized linear time bound for this whole algorithm can then be shown using the same reasoning as in the proof of the amortized linear time bound for Proposition~\ref{prp:worddag2}. \end{proof}